Photon-HDF5/phconvert/README.md

 If you don't have conda installed, please install the free python distribution [Anaconda](https://store.continuum.io/cshop/anaconda/) choosing the python 3 version.
-Starting from version 0.8.3, the ancient python 2.7 is not supported anymore.
+Starting from version 0.9, the aging python 2.7 is not supported anymore.

 Alternatively, you can install *phconvert* in any python installation using PIP: